Editor's note: If you are unable to land any of these players, check out our trade advice for Week 3, including some buy low and sell high candidates.

 We will be ranking the top five players likely to be available in your league at each of the four major positions.
 Some weeks there might not be five good options available, but we’ll scour for the best we can find.
 Additionally, throughout the week, we will update each of these articles as ownership percentages change (via Yahoo!), and news arrives.

-Waiver wire quarterback rankings, Week 3
+Waiver wire wide receiver rankings, Week 3